 Stanford University Medical Center

 Senior Research Scientist, Cardiovascular Medicine

-Howard Hughes Medical Institute, Stanford University Medical Center, Stanford, CA
+Howard Hughes Medical Institute, Stanford University Medical Center

 Post-doctoral Fellow (Irvington Institute Fellowship)

 Post-doctoral Fellow (National Institutes of Health Fellowship)